mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 Back to the hospital: the paediatric ward checks the patient file and says, "This patient is 45 years old.
 We only treat children.
 You shall not pass (*channelling Gandalf*)."
 The orthopaedic ward says, "No surgical history on file.
 Not our patient."
 Each ward knows what kind of patients it handles, and it enforces that at the door — not halfway through a consultation.
 Show up at the wrong ward?
 You're turned away at the door before you ever see a doctor.

 One lookup, shared everywhere, enforced at the gate.
 But enough about hospitals - you and I aren't doctors anyways.
 Well, not the useful kind.
-We're the kind that debug pod restarts at midnight and call it "practice."
+We're the kind that debug pod restarts at midnight and call it "practice".

 ---

-Anyways back to the issue -- Before the session, I figured I'd spin up the service and poke around in ADK Web - get a feel for the flow, have something concrete to reference before we go into our session.
+Anyways back to the issue - before the session, I figured I'd spin up the service and poke around in ADK Web - get a feel for the flow, have something concrete to reference before we go into our session.
 The responsible thing to do.
 The *"I'll just do a quick sanity check first"* thing to do. *Famous last words.*

 **Memo to self:** Don't Shave the Yak.
 I own two t-shirts (shoutout OfferZen) that say exactly that, and I still almost always forget this lesson.